himbeer-toni/WebGit/README.md

 this functionality.
 But it came up with usable alternatives (to F12) every time I reminded it.

+Taken all this together I recommend using Copilot, as it saves significant amounts of time and surprises with elegant code (at least I've seen this for bash, CSS, HTML and PHP and even PERL).

 ### License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).